exercism/fsharp/exercises/concept/lucians-luscious-lasagna/.docs/instructions.md

 ## 2. Calculate the remaining oven time in minutes

-Define the `remainingMinutesInOven` function that takes the actual minutes the lasagna has been in the oven as a parameter and returns how many minutes the lasagna still has to remain in the oven, based on the expected time oven time in minutes from the previous task.
+Define the `remainingMinutesInOven` function that takes the actual minutes the lasagna has been in the oven as a parameter and returns how many minutes the lasagna still has to remain in the oven, based on the expected oven time in minutes from the previous task.

 ```fsharp
 remainingMinutesInOven 30